 What does NOT have to be confidential?

 Confidentiality does not cover the existence of the events and experiences that led to the bringing of the case.
 Individuals involved in an honor case can still seek out support and discuss their experiences prior to the case with anyone, and may even divulge that they are a participant in a case and their particular role, but they must not speak about the subject matter of the case.

 They may still speak with individuals called as witnesses about the events or experiences that lead to a case being brought, as long as they don’t discuss any new information gained through their participation in the case.
 Once a case has been filed, the complainant and respondent should not speak to witnesses about their presence in a hearing, except as is necessary to the development of their testimony or the identification of appropriate witnesses.
 In addition, participants must make no attempts to influence, bias, or silence the testimony of witnesses.

 In cases of sexual assault, confidentiality is slightly different.
-In J-Board cases no information gained during the proceedings of the case may be released unless all parties and witnesses waive their right to confidentiality, but for alleged sexual assault cases heard by the Title IX Board (TNB) the accuser (complainant) and the accused (respondent) may release three pieces of information at the completion of the process (the notification by the President of the final outcome after the appeals process):
+In J-Board cases no information gained during the proceedings of the case may be released unless all parties and witnesses waive their right to confidentiality, but for alleged sexual assault cases heard by the Title IX Board (TNB) the accuser (complainant) and the accused (respondent) may release three pieces of information at the completion of the process (the notification by the Vice President for Student Life (or their designee) of the final outcome after the appeals process):

 - The name of the accused.

 - The college’s final determination with regard to alleged acts of sexual harassment, sexual assault, relationship abuse including dating and domestic violence, and stalking, as well as alleged violations of the Honor Principle.

 - Any sanction(s) imposed against the accused resulting from a finding of responsibility for acts of sexual harassment, sexual assault, relationship abuse including dating and domestic violence, and stalking, as well as alleged violations of the Honor Principle.